daniloqps/GetCleanCoursera/README.md

 Step 3: Filter and Transform
 ================

-In this step, some information is unnecessary, so, we need to filter only columns Activity, Subject and all other if contains words "mean()" and "std()":
+In this step, some information is unnecessary, so, we need to filter only columns 'Activity', 'Subject' and all other if contains words 'mean()' and 'std()':

             select(contains("activity"), contains("subject"), contains("mean()"),contains("std()"))